simpleinjector/Documentation/source/aspnetintegration.rst

 Wiring custom middleware
 ========================

 The previous `Startup` snippet already showed how a custom middleware class can be used in the ASP.NET Core pipeline.
-The Simple Injector ASP.NET Core integration packages v4.1 and up add a `UseMiddleware` extension method on top of `IApplicationBuilder` that allows adding custom middleware.
+The Simple Injector ASP.NET Core integration packages v4.1 and up add an **UseMiddleware** extension method on top of `IApplicationBuilder` that allows adding custom middleware.
 The following listing shows how a `CustomMiddleware` class is added to the pipeline.

 .. code-block:: c#

     app.UseMiddleware<CustomMiddleware>(container);

-The type supplied to `UseMiddleware` should implement `Microsoft.AspNetCore.Http.IMiddleware`.
+The type supplied to **UseMiddleware** should implement `Microsoft.AspNetCore.Http.IMiddleware`.
 A compile-error will be given in case the middleware does not implement that interface.

+.. container:: Note

+    **NOTE**: The **UseMiddleware** extension method is new in v4.1.

-This `UseMiddleware` overload ensures two particular things:
+This **UseMiddleware** overload ensures two particular things:

 * Adds a middleware type to the application's request pipeline.
 The middleware will be resolved from the supplied the Simple Injector container.
 * The middleware type will be added to the container for :doc:`verification <diagnostics>`.